Left-handed people still wait for products that cater to their needs.

 The Left Out Store is an online outlet that deals in southpaw-friendly items.
-Maitri Wadher, the owner, explained how southpaw items are different from the normal ones.
+Maitri Wadher, the owner, explained how southpaw items are different from normal ones.
 She said, “In normal knives, the blade is scalloped on the left side whereas southpaw knives have the blades scalloped on the right.”“Scissors, for instance, have their blades placed reversely for the southpaw to see the cutting line and get a clear cut.
-A left handed sharpener has the blade serrated on the right to overcome the natural twisting of the left hand,” she added.
+A left-handed sharpener has the blade serrated on the right to overcome the natural twisting of the left hand,” she added.

 The Left Hand Shop, another online store also deals in daily life items made for left-handed people.
-Sandeep Singh, the owner, came up with the idea of such store because her son was left-handed.
+Sandeep Singh, the owner, came up with the idea of such a store because her son was left-handed.
 She said, “He started avoiding doing his homework as he would smudge it while writing.”

 Suresh Chandrasekharan, a product designer at i2r Designs, Bangalore, said that southpaw-friendly products are not manufactured because it’s not profitable for businesses.
 He added, “Instead of manufacturing something that caters to one set of people, ambidextrous products can solve this issue.”